My Compositional Journey: Wendy Edwards Beardall-Norton

 No Words Necessary: 12 Piano Pieces

-This new collection, No Words Necessary, marks my debut as a Schott Music composer, and it consists of a selection of twelve piano pieces for intermediate level, or for students of approximately Grades 3 – 6 standard of the ABRSM, Trinity College London or London College of Music exams.
-I wrote the pieces earlier this…
+No Words Necessary marks my debut as a Schott Music composer and it consists of a selection of twelve piano pieces for intermediate level, or for students of approximately Grades 3 – 7 standard of the ABRSM, Trinity College London, or London College of Music exams.
+I wrote the pieces earlier this year during my…

-My guest writer this week is Canadian pianist, teacher, adjudicator and musicologist Maggie Morrison.
-Maggie (pictured below) is studying for her doctorate at the University of Toronto, where she is researching the piano music of Canadian composer David L. McIntyre.
-I asked her what qualities pervade David’s music and what drew her to study the…
+My guest writer is Canadian pianist, teacher, adjudicator and musicologist Maggie Morrison.
+Maggie is studying for her doctorate at the University of Toronto.
+She is researching the piano music of Canadian composer David L. McIntyre.
+I asked her what qualities pervade David’s music and what drew her to study the music of contemporary Canadian composers….

-My guest writer today is British composer John Pitts.
+My guest writer today is composer John Pitts.
 John has recently published two volumes of Indian classical raags for the piano.
-I asked him to shed light on the rationale behind his books and explain why they might be of interest to students and teachers.
-Back in the mid-1990s I spent a year in…
+I asked him to shed some light on these books and why they might be of interest to students and teachers.
+Back in the mid-1990s I spent a year in Pakistan, where my love of…